 In addition to his work on behalf of Native American clients, Mr. Reeves has substantial experience in medical malpractice defense litigation and in representing businesses in civil litigation, including products liability work and commercial contract disputes.
 He also has represented numerous individual plaintiffs who were victims of catastrophic injuries.

-Mr. Reeves was recognized by the Augusta Metro Chamber of Commerce as a “Top 10 in 10 Young Professional” in 2014.
+Mr. Reeves was recognized in 2020 by The Best Lawyers in America® for Native American Law.
+He was recognized by the Augusta Metro Chamber of Commerce as a “Top 10 in 10 Young Professional” in 2014.
 He was also recognized as a Georgia “Rising Star” in the area of Native American Law by Super Lawyers magazine each year from 2015-2018 and included on Benchmark Litigation’s “40 & Under Hot List” for Appellate and Native American Law in 2018.

 Lead counsel for the Poarch Band of Creek Indians in response to a suit by the State of Alabama seeking to enjoin the Tribe’s gaming activity.
 The State alleged that the Tribe’s gaming was either a public nuisance under state law or in violation of criminal provisions of the Indian Gaming Regulatory Act.
 Removed case from state to federal court, then successfully moved for dismissal of all of the State’s claims, including Carcieri-based arguments attacking the status of the Tribe’s land.
 Also served as lead counsel in the Tribe’s successful defense of the trial court’s ruling before the Eleventh Circuit Court of Appeals.